ManOfFeathers/fractal-practice/README.md

 ##### rug.py repeats this function eight times, with variables for the coordinates adjusted as needed.

-##### After messing around with that method, which sucks up time and hard drive space, Jean and I created the function that draw each layer one at a time.
+##### After messing around with that method, which sucks up time and hard drive space, Jean and I created the function that draws each layer one at a time.
 This required a for loop that never stops repeating, which means the user must manually close the program to terminate it.

 ![](rug.gif)